 By "Dream Destination," I do not mean the exact all-inclusive resort or private villa where you will exchange vows.
 I mean the general region where you would like to host your event.
 Some questions couples should consider to pick the best destination wedding region include:

-- Are you comfortable with asking wedding guests to do what it takes to get to this region?
+Are you comfortable with asking wedding guests to do what it takes to get to this region?
 Some couples want to keep things simple.
-From Dallas, accessing Cancun is as easy as a non-stop flight from DFW and a 20 minute cab ride - so that would be a great fit for couples seeking low-maintenance wedding travel.
+From Columbus, Ohio, accessing Cancun is as easy as a non-stop flight and a 20 minute cab ride - so that would be a great fit for couples seeking low-maintenance wedding travel.
 Other couples feel comfortable asking guests to join them on an ultimate adventure, perhaps involving seaplanes or ferries to smaller untouched islands, or longer drives to more secluded areas.

-- Can this region accommodate your health and safety needs?
+Can this region accommodate your health and safety needs?
 Not all countries have the ADA accommodations that we have in the U.S., so if you have a VIP guest who needs to get around safely and easily in a wheelchair, you should do serious research to make sure they will be comfortable.
-While the true implications of Zika virus are not completely known by scientists, if a VIP is expecting a little one on the way, you may want to err toward a desert wedding in Scottsdale rather than a tropical location, or simply be prepared for that guest to be unable to attend.
+While Zika virus alerts were recently reduced, if a VIP is expecting a little one on the way, you may want to err toward a desert wedding in Scottsdale rather than a tropical location, or simply be prepared for that guest to be unable to attend.

-- Does this region fit the rough budget expectations for you and your guests?
-For example, Turks and Caicos and Grand Cayman are gorgeous locations for once-in-a-lifetime destination wedding adventures, but they will require higher travel budgets than weddings in the Dominican Republic or Mexico.
+Does this region fit the rough budget expectations for you and your guests?
+For example, Turks and Caicos and Grand Cayman are gorgeous locations for once-in-a-lifetime destination wedding adventures, but they will require higher travel budgets than weddings in Mexico or Jamaica.

-- Does this region work for the time of year that you want to get married?
+Does this region work for the time of year that you want to get married?
 Avoid the Caribbean in hurricane season.
 If you want to be snowboarding with your guests, only choose a mountain wedding date when there's a high likelihood of snow.
-Note: I discourage destination wedding couples from having an exact wedding date.
+Note: I discourage destination wedding couples from having their hearts set on an exact wedding date.
 Popular resorts book out well in advance for holidays and corporate events, and flexibility is your friend.